 Typically, NEOs are outgoing and feel good about themselves, their leisure activities, and their jobs.
 They like what they do professionally: the majority say they are satisfied by their job, in contrast to only one in three Traditionals who feels the same way.

 NEOs like to look stylish and are often extroverted.
 They might think of themselves as ‘a bit of an intellectual’, they believe that success is important, and consider it important to have responsibility in their jobs.
 NEOs’ high locus of control ensures they are passionate about the Internet, computers, and technology — not just because they are early adopters, but also because new technology gives them more control over their lives.

 NEOs are likely to ‘take calculated risks’ and to challenge themselves intellectually and physically.
 They are more likely than Traditionals to fly a plane; and, of all the people who compete in triathlons or marathons, NEOs are four times more likely than Traditionals to participate.

-Triathlon or marathon competitors are, of course, small in absolute numbers (they comprise only 1 per cent of US society).
-Walking, jogging, and gym work are the most popular exercise activities in absolute terms, with more than half of all NEOs participating, compared to 40 per cent of Traditionals.
+Triathlon or marathon competitors are, of course, small in absolute numbers (they comprise only 1 percent of society).
+Walking, jogging, and gym work are the most popular exercise activities in absolute terms, with more than half of all NEOs participating, compared to 40 percent of Traditionals.

 NEOs are a massive four times more likely than Traditionals to participate in snow skiing, 3.3 times more likely to go sailing, three times more likely to scuba dive, 2.4 times more likely to water ski, and twice as likely to go board surfing and body surfing.